ahmia/ahmia-site/README.md

 network.
 It is led by [Juha Nurmi](//github.com/juhanurmi) and is based in Finland.

-# Development warning

-Ahmia is currently under active development and may require a different stack shortly. **These directions may become outdated.
-Please check with Juha if they are still accurate if you have problems.**

 # Compatibility

 The newest version of Ahmia is built with Python 2.7, Django and Elasticsearch.
 You will need to know these technologies to create a working Ahmia installation.
-Ahmia crawls using OnionBot.
+Ahmia crawls using [OnionBot](https://github.com/iriahi/ahmia-crawler).

 # Installation guide